Glossary of Terms

 Start and End Dates

 To be eligible for funding, the proposed project (which includes preparation time) must begin at least sixty days after the grant deadline.
 Calculate start date as the day you will begin committing physical resources to the project, not when the programming itself commences.
-The end date (when all aspects of the project will be finished, including wrapping up the budget) cannot be more than one calendar year after the start date.
-For administrative projects, the end date may coincide with the end of your fiscal year.
+The end date (when all aspects of the project will be finished, including wrapping up the budget) cannot be more than twelve months after the start date.
+For administrative/operating support, the start and end dates may coincide with your fiscal year.

 Out of State Travel